cjpappas/MacSim/README.md

 # Connecting to the Simulation

 The container hosts a small webserver that allows you to connect to the simulation via a webpage.
-You can open the `image/base/html/hud/html` in the browser and it will provide a visula overview of the simualtion.
+To access the simulation you can navigate to `http://localhost` or you can open the `image/base/html/hud/html` in the browser and it will provide a visula overview of the simualtion.
 You can also connect to the simulation from other programs such as node.
 Detailed documentation on the api can be found on the repositories wiki [here](https://github.com/cjpappas/MacSim/wiki/api).

 # Troubleshooting